serdeliverance/blog/_posts/2021-06-06-akka-streams-getting-started.md

 In this case we start querying for approved transactions.
 Then, we group transactions by `card type` (aka: brand).
 It creates a `Substream` for every card brand and then we perform a fold operation on each of them in order to get the totals.
 After that, we merge all those substreams in order to comming back to the original graph by emit downstream all the totals we got and doing some formatting operations.
 Finally, we sink to a file.

-`Note:` in order to keep the example simple I used a tuple in the accumulator element of the `fold` operation inside the `Substream` instead of a more elaborated `zipWith` like operation.
+`Note:` in order to keep the example simple, I used a tuple in the accumulator element of the `fold` operation inside the `Substream`, instead of a more elaborated `zipWith` like operation.

 # Conclusion